CybersecurityBest Cybersecurity Tools and Practices for Small Businesses in 2026

 85% of breaches exploit known vulnerabilities that already have patches available.
 Enable automatic updates.

-5. Segment and Secure Your Network
+5. How Do You Segment and Secure Your Network?

 # Setting up a basic firewall on a Linux server using UFW